udacity/nd063-c1-design-for-availability-resilience-and-reliability-project-starter/README.md

 Example command:
 ```
 aws ec2 stop-instances --instance-ids i-02df0f94a929bd967
 ```
 2. Go back to the dashboard that you had created in Task 2.
 After a few minutes you will notice changes indicating that the service is no longer up.
-3. Bring the application back up by starting the instance back up:
+3. Bring the application back up by starting the instance back up.

 Example command:
 ```
 aws ec2 start-instances --instance-ids i-02df0f94a929bd967